Ronda in Andalusia

 Sherry Barrels

-Jerez – The Sherry City
+Jerez – The sherry city

 Located west of Seville, the city is an ideal starting point for an unforgettable road trip through Andalusia.
 The most famous product of the city is the sherry the name of which is derived from the Arabic name of the city "Sherish”.
 The best way to enjoy the so called “Vino de Jerez” is to visit one of the local bodegas.
 There you will soon be able to distinguish an Amontillado from an Oloroso.
 Another highlight of the city, is the world-famous Royal Andalusian School of Equestrian Art with its famous dancing horses.
 These are wonderful to admire during one of the official performances or during their morning training session.